Three great programs for high school students looking for scholarships

 Automotive Technician

 Are you good with your hands and mechanically inclined?
 If so, then consider pursuing a career as an auto mechanic.
 Imagine America works with automotive schools across the United States to offer career college and automotive scholarships for auto mechanic students.
-According to the BLS, the average median wage for auto mechanics was $38,470 per year (according to May 2016 data).
-As far as job growth goes, the BLS predicts that auto service tech jobs will keep up with the estimated job growth for all other occupations.
+According to the BLS, the average median wage for automotive service technicians and mechanics was $47,770 per year (according to May 2023 data).
+As far as job growth goes, the BLS predicts that auto service tech jobs will keep up with the estimated job growth for all other occupations, with new opportunities growing as fast as average.

 Before enrolling, research online job placement statistics and find out whether the school offers any career services that will help you ready your resume and prepare to engage with employers in the area.
 Search for an automotive training program that provides courses accredited by the National Automotive Technicians Education Foundation and has instructors who are certified by the National Institute for Automotive Service Excellence.